curiousleo/syp/README.md

 `N`, `r` and `p` are passed on to the [Scrypt][scrypt-wp] algorithm which is used for generating the passwords.
 They are set to the recommended values for interactive logins.

 The `salt` parameter is passed to the password generator too.
 A random salt is generated when you visit the webapp.
-In order to [regenerate your passwords](#password-generation), you must use the same salt every time.
+In order to [regenerate your passwords](#password-generation), you must use the same salt (and the same Scrypt parameters) every time.

 Password generation
 -------------------